bebound/bebound.github.io/content/posts/near-duplicate-with-simhash.md

 Then using a window of 4 to generate sub-string from the sentence.
 We'll get the sub-string and their count: `(kkre, 1), (krea, 1)`, `(real, 1)` etc.

 Suppose we only get these first 3 sub-string and their hash values are `1001`, `0101` and `1101` respectively.
 Then the final \\(V\\) should be `1101`

+Here is an example of using the words, word number and longest work length as features.

 {{< figure src="/images/simhash.png" width="500" >}}